Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise

-The established contributions of this paper are summarized as follows: \begin{itemize} \item We present two SOMP algorithms on the basis of its stopping rule.
+The contributions of this paper are summarized as follows: \begin{itemize} \item We present two iterative SOMP algorithms on the basis of their stopping rule.
 The first scheme is referred to as SOMP-sparsity (SOMPS), which stops the iteration when the required number of atoms is obtained.
 The second scheme terminates its iteration based on thresholding residual signal power per iteration, which we refer to as SOMP-thresholding (SOMPT).
 When noise power is bounded, i.e., $\| \bN\|_2\le \epsilon$, we identify the conditions on which the exact support recovery is guaranteed for both SOMPS and SOMPT.
-Unlike the performance guarantee in \cite{Wang2013Performance}, which is based on the Frobenius norm of the noise matrix, in this work, we aim to provide a tighter bound based on the $\ell_2$-norm of the noise matrix. \item When noise is unbounded, we derive lower bounds of SRP for both SOMPS and SOMPT algorithms, which depend on a specific distribution of $\ell_2$-norm of the noise matrix.
-Then we focus on the practical scenario when noise is random Gaussian, and show that the lower bound of SRP follows the Tracy-Widom law distribution \cite{TW2, TW1}.
+Unlike the performance guarantee in \cite{Wang2013Performance}, which is based on the Frobenius norm of the noise matrix, we provide a tighter bound based on the $\ell_2$-norm of the noise matrix, which leads to new interesting characterizations for SOMP. \item When noise is unbounded, we derive lower bounds of SRP for both SOMPS and SOMPT algorithms, which depend on a specific distribution of $\ell_2$-norm of the noise matrix.
+Then we focus on a practical scenario when noise is random Gaussian, and derive that the lower bound of SRP follows the Tracy-Widom law distribution \cite{TW2, TW1}.
 From the identified SRP bound, we establish the required noise level, the number of sparse vectors $d$, the number of measurements, and the value of mutual coherence for successful support recovery.
 We show that the number of sparse vectors needs to grow proportionally to the noise variance, and the mutual coherence of the measurement matrix must decrease proportionally to the noise standard deviation for successful support recovery.

-\item Through numerical simulations, we corroborate the theoretical results for both SOMPS and SOMPT.
-We also illustrate the effect of other factors, such as sparsity $L$, the number of measurements $M$, and the number of sparse vectors $d$, on the recovery performance of SOMPS and SOMPT. \end{itemize}
+\item Through numerical simulations, we corroborate the theoretical findings for both SOMPS and SOMPT.
+We also illustrate the effect of other factors, such as sparsity $L$, the number of measurements $M$, and the number of sparse vectors $d$, on the recovery performance of noisy SOMPS and SOMPT. \end{itemize}